SAP-samples/teched2025-DA261/exercises/ex2/README.md

 ### Step 5: Data selection and preparation
-In __step 5__ you will explore and prepare the HANA dataframe, which shall be used later to build the AutoML classification model
+In __step 5__ you will explore and prepare the HANA dataframe, which shall be used later to build the AutoML classification model, and
-- use dataframe methods to identify companies with high percentage of complaints addressed by monetary relief
+- use dataframe methods to identify and filter for companies with a high percentage of complaints which had been addressed by a monetary relief response,
   ![](/exercises/ex2/images/ex2.4_S5_hdf_monetary.png)
-- Apply filter, column renaming, value reformatting and more methods to prepare the data
+- apply filter, column renaming, value reformatting and more methods to prepare the data

 <br><br>

 ### Step 6: Consumer complaints Text Embedding vector dimension reduction
-In __step 6__ you will learn how to apply __dimension reduction of vector columns__ using __Principal Component Analysis (PCA)__
+In __step 6__ you will learn how to apply __dimension reduction to text embedding vector columns__ using __Principal Component Analysis (PCA)__
 - and apply __Vector-PCA__ to reduce the text embedding from 768 dimensions to a principal component vector of 64 dimensions
   ![](/exercises/ex2/images/ex2.4_S6_vecpca.png)